 Graduate assistantships are available each semester.
-A graduate assistantship requires 1.5 hours of service per week for each credit of waived tuition.
+A graduate assistantship requires approximately 3 hours of service per week with a faculty or staff for each awarded credit hour of waived tuition.
 The tuition waiver is granted for graduate courses in which a student is enrolled during the semester that an assistantship is held.